Clip path

 Going for an EOR is also a wise decision when diversification is crucial for your business, but you are unfamiliar with local labor laws.
 An EOR becomes the need of the hour for employers who want to develop a remote team in a foreign country but cannot invest their internal resources to manage taxation, payroll, and other HR functions.

-Types Of Visas In Sri Lanka
+Types of visas in Sri Lanka

 Work visas and residential permits are necessary for all employees who want to work, reside, and receive a salary in Sri Lanka.
 There are two major categories of visas in Sri Lanka: Visit Visa and Residence Visa.
 The Visit Visa allows non-Sri Lankans to visit the country briefly.
 On the other hand, a Residence Visa enables them to stay here permanently or for an extended duration.